-This document was adapted by Marcel Gahbauer and Marie-Anne Hudson from the Innis Point Bird Observatory Field Protocol for the Spring Migration Monitoring Program by Bill Murphy, November 1998.
+This document was originally adapted by Marcel Gahbauer and Marie-Anne Hudson from the Innis Point Bird Observatory Field Protocol for the Spring Migration Monitoring Program by Bill Murphy, November 1998.
+It was updated in 2009 and 2011.

 2. Introduction